syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if probability is equal to or less than zero and if probability is equal to or greater than one.
+&#35;NUM! - occurs if probability is equal to or less than zero and if probability is equal to or greater than one.

-#VALUE! - occurs if probability or degFreedom1 or degFreedom2 is non-numeric.
+&#35;VALUE! - occurs if probability or degFreedom1 or degFreedom2 is non-numeric.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/4.png](Calculate-functions_images/Calculate-functions_img65.png)

+_F.INV.RT_

 ### BINOM.INV